 - Social and economic equity in the post-2015 development agenda.

-Each sub-theme will be organized coherently to explore the topic in detail, and each sub-theme will generate an issue paper identifying the issues discussed, and the key points of agreement and dialogue.
+Each sub-theme was organized coherently to explore the topic in detail, and each sub-theme generated an issue paper identifying the issues discussed, and the key points of agreement and dialogue.

 Each year, LJD Week takes an in-depth look at legal, economic and social developments in a particular country or region.
 The past four years have focused on Brazil, China, India, and Africa.
-This year, LJD Week will focus on Europe.
-The day will include an exploration of how we think of “Europe” ranging from the European Union to accession countries, to all of continental Europe.
-Subject to contributing partners’ inputs, Europe Day is proposed to include the following four themes:
+This year, LJD Week focused on Europe.
+The day included an exploration of how we think of “Europe” ranging from the European Union to accession countries, to all of continental Europe.
+Europe Day included the following four themes: